jonashackt/soap-spring-boot-cxf/README.md

 ### HowTo Use

-Run "mvn clean install"-command at command-line, to ensure that all necessary Java-Classes & JAXB-Bindings are generated
+Run "mvn clean package"-command at command-line, to ensure that all necessary Java-Classes & JAXB-Bindings are generated

 Then, you could use Spring Boot with maven to expose your SOAP-Webservices
 ```sh